 The two-year Master’s in Chemical Engineering is a full-time programme worth 120 ECTS credits, taught entirely in English and leading to the title of Master of Science (MSc).
-You can join the programme in September or February.
-It has two specializations, each focusing on a key aspect of chemical engineering:
+You can join the programme in September.
+The programme offers two specializations, each focusing on a key aspect of chemical engineering:

-- Chemical & Process Engineering, which focuses on designing processes that deliver optimum performance in terms of technology, the economy, the environment and meeting society’s needs;
+- Chemical & Process Engineering, which focuses on designing processes that deliver optimum performance in terms of technology, economy, environment and meeting society’s needs;

 - Molecular & Materials Engineering, which centres on the design, manufacture, application and characterization of new materials and (bio)molecular structures with high-tech features.

 You can also take advantage of special tracks for outstanding and ambitious students.
 Our graduate school, dual Master’s and fast-track programmes enable you to realize your full potential.

 The general programme structure is: